deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ---

 This post is a collection of Visual Studio Code settings that I think are worth changing from their default values.
-This only includes native VS Code settings; no extensions.
+This only includes native VS Code settings; no extensions or themes.

 ## Introduction